maneeshaxyz/silver/README.md

 ## Getting Started
 ### Prerequisites
 - A dedicated Linux server with a static public IP address.
-You also require root access and control over
+You also require root access and port access control.
 - Domain with DNS control

+### Minimum hardware requirements
+- 4GB of memory
+- 1GB of swap

 ### DNS setup
 You own <a>example.com</a> and want to send email as person@example.com.